IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Carlo_Rovelli" target="_blank">Carlo Rovelli</a>

+>“We actually have a candidate for the mind of God.
+The mind of God we believe is cosmic music, the music of strings resonating through 11 dimensional hyperspace.
+That is the mind of God.”

+― <a href="https://en.wikipedia.org/wiki/Michio_Kaku" target="_blank">Michio Kaku</a>

 >“The question of the origin of the matter in the universe is no longer thought to be beyond the range of science — everything can be created from nothing…it is fair to say that the universe is the ultimate free lunch.”

 ― <a href="https://en.wikipedia.org/wiki/Alan_Guth" target="_blank">Alan Guth</a>